British Rail Class 395: Model railways

 In 2009 Hornby Railways launched two model versions of the BR Class 395, a super detailed model, and a basic representation of the prototype as part of their Railroad range both in South Eastern Blue livery and in 2012 Hornby released a special Olympic Games Livery in both super detail and basic in OO gauge.

+In 2025 as part of the Railway 200 campaign, Hornby released a new version of the BR Class 395 with a Railway 200 livery.